 Potato productivity on Madagascar is on the decline as a result of bacterial wilt (Ralstonia solanacearum) and late blight (Phytophthora infestans).
 This affects the income of potato producers, threatens their livelihoods and negatively impacts on food security in the country.
-CEFFEL will seek, together with researchers and its members, solutions to manage the diseases and to mitigate their impact on potato productivity and the corresponding income of potato producers.
-They will explore and communicate:
+With ESFIM, CEFFEL together with researchers and its members, conducted parallel tests on the research station (3) and on farms (34), in three regions of Madagascar and found solutions to manage the diseases and to mitigate their impact on potato productivity and the corresponding income of potato producers.
+They explored and communicated:

 - effective strategies for integrated late blight management, by combining minimal pesticides regimes with varietal resistance;